alexandrerodenas/AI-Photo-Sorter/README.md

 -   **Bulk Actions**:
    -   **Select All / Clear All**: Quickly select or deselect all analyzed photos.
    -   **Delete Selected**: Permanently delete selected photos from your file system after review.
+-   **Import/Export Profiles**: Save your complete user profile (name and all custom rules) to a JSON file.
+This is great for backing up your settings or transferring them to another browser or machine.
 -   **Detailed Photo Viewer**: Double-click any photo to open a detailed view with a larger image and a complete list of its AI predictions.
 -   **Persistent User Profiles**: Your name and custom rules are saved in your browser's local storage for a personalized experience every time you visit.
 -   **Modern & Responsive UI**: Built with React and Tailwind CSS, the interface is clean, intuitive, and works beautifully across different screen sizes.